superbenefit/knowledge-base/tags/consent.md

 ---
 title: Consent
-description: *Consent*, as used in consent based decison-making
+description: Consent, as used in consent based decison-making
 harvester:
   - yeoro.eth
 publish: false